this-is-emma/pwnd-buddy/readme.md

 PWND-BUDDY is a tool to help you checked if your email address is part of a previous leak.
 It is super easy to use, here are a few steps to get you started:

+- Create an `.env` file with your HaveIBeenPwnd API Key

-Build the tool:
+- Build the tool:

 `go build main.go`

-run the execurtable
+- run the execurtable

 `./main -email="<YOUR-EMAIL@ADDRESS.COM>" -s`